 Portland Pedestrian Injury Attorney

 Several laws define the parameters for protected, unmarked road crossings, which may not be apparent to someone without a legal background.
 At Johnston Law Firm, P.C., we are well-informed of the laws that protect pedestrians and cyclists in Portland.
-If you have been struck in a crosswalk, a parking lot, a driveway or anywhere else by a car, truck, bus or train, we can work on your behalf to obtain full and fair compensation for your injury.
+Drivers of cars and trucks are not the only ones who need to watch out for pedestrians.
+Bus drivers, transit drivers and even cyclists need to be aware of pedestrians and pedestrian rights of way.
+If you have been struck in a crosswalk, a parking lot, a driveway or anywhere else by a car, truck, bus or train, we can work on your behalf to obtain full and fair compensation for your injuries.

 Contact us today to schedule a free initial consultation.
 Attorney Marc A. Johnston will independently investigate the cause of the accident.
 Compensation for your injuries is not automatic.
 We will advocate aggressively for the compensation you deserve and work to uncover important factors critical to your recovery.

 We Handle a Full Range of Pedestrian Injury Claims